You must provide information on flexible access, pension savings, lifetime allowance and charge, and lump sum death benefits.

-If your scheme has paid a lump sum death benefit that uses up the member’s lifetime allowance you must tell the member’s personal representative.
-You must give them the following information within 3 months:
+If your scheme has paid a lump sum death benefit that uses up the member’s lifetime allowance you must tell the member’s personal representative the:

-- the percentage of the lifetime allowance used up by the lump sum payment
+- percentage of the lifetime allowance used up by the lump sum payment

-The member’s personal representative may ask for information on any other benefits the scheme has paid that used up the member’s lifetime allowance.
-You must give them this information within 2 months of their request.
+If the member’s personal representative asks for information on any other benefits the scheme has paid that used up the member’s lifetime allowance you must give them this information within 2 months of their request.